tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 between the network slice consumer and the provider.

-The onus is on the network slice controller to consume the service layer slice intent and realize it by mapping it onto an appropriate slice policy.
+The onus is on the network slice controller to consume the service layer slice intent and realize it by using an appropriate slice policy.
 Multiple network slices can be mapped onto the same slice policy.
 The network wide consistent slice policy definition is distributed to the devices in the network as shown in {{ns-instantiation}}.
 The specification of the network slice intent on